ReTouch

 Based on the user flow, I sketched out simple wireframes for the app, and differentiated two parts of the app’s flow:

-time use flow helping the user set up the app when they uses it for the
+• A first time use flow helping the user set up the app when they uses it for the first time

 Mockups and Visual Aesthetics